Pivot Strategy

 Product value pivot

 A product value pivot focuses on changing how you position your product.
-If customers don’t ‘get it’, this pivot helps you rethink how you communicate the value of your product.
-This can involve rebranding, changing your marketing strategy, or other product positioning tasks.
+If customers don’t get it, this pivot helps you rethink how you communicate the value of your product.
+It can involve rebranding, changing your marketing strategy, or other product positioning work.

-If you need support in better positioning your product, we’ve spoken to positioning expert April Dunford on how to do it successfully.
-You can watch the webinar VOD below 👇:
+If you need support in better positioning your product, the webinar with positioning expert April Dunford walks through how to do it successfully:

 [WEBINAR] The Secret to Product Positioning with April Dunford.

-This is part of the Growth section of the pyramid, as it’s a change in how you market your product and not a change in the product itself.
+This is part of the Growth section of the pyramid, as it’s a change in how you market your product rather than a change in the product itself.

 Pivot strategy examples